chen-keinan/npm-dep-tree/README.md

 # `npm package dependency resolver`

-This is an example project for resolving npm package with it package-dependencies and print out it dependency tree
+This is an example project for high performance resolving npm package with it package-dependencies and print out it dependency tree

 ### Example : http://localhost:8085/api/v1/package-dependencies/file-loader/6.2.0